Gother Kerr Mann

-Captain Gother Kerr Mann (February 1808 – 1 January 1899), often referred to as Captain Mann, was a consulting engineer in New South Wales.
+Captain Gother Kerr Mann (20 February 1809 – 1 January 1899), often referred to as Captain Mann, was a consulting engineer in New South Wales.

 History

-Mann was born in England, a son of General Cornelius Mann R.E., and secured a commission with the Bombay Horse Artillery, which saw considerable action.
-He left India for Australia in 1836, settling in Sydney, where he helped found the Volunteer Artillery Corps.
+Mann was born in Ireland on 20 February 1809, a son of General Cornelius Mann R.E.

+Having passed cadetship at Addiscombe Military Seminary, 1825–1827, Mann advanced to 2nd lieutenant from 15 June 1827, lieutenant from 24 July 1828, Orderly officer at Addiscombe, 1831–1832, to officer 296 of the Bombay Horse Artillery in India, which saw considerable action.
+He left Bombay, India, onboard HEICS Tigris for Australia in 1836, settling in Sydney, where he helped found the Volunteer Artillery Corps.

 He was a member of Archibald Boyd's exploration party, active in the Clarence area around 1838.

-He married a daughter of Frederick Augustus Hely (died 1836), from whom he inherited 438 acres on Narara Creek and 738 acres on Wyong Creek, which may be the properties named Cungelbung and Buccarumbi.
+In early January 1838 he married Mary Hely, eldest daughter of the late Frederick Augustus Hely (1794–1836), at St James' Church, Sydney.
+From Hely, he inherited 438 acres on Narara Creek and 738 acres on Wyong Creek, which may be the properties named Cungelbung and Buccarumbi.
 He operated a sawmill at Wyoming, New South Wales with James Hooke, another son-in-law of Hely, and built a cottage nearby.

 He was appointed magistrate at Gosford in 1850.

 In July 1855 he was appointed the first Railways Commissioner for New South Wales.

 He supervised the construction of Fitzroy Dry Dock at Cockatoo Island and designed the wharf layout at Circular Quay.

-In 1859 he was appointed Superintendent of the Penal Establishment and Engineer-in-Chief of the dock establishment at Cockatoo Island.
+On 1 August 1859 he was appointed Superintendent of the Penal Establishment and Engineer-in-Chief of the dock establishment at Cockatoo Island.

 He retired from government service in 1870 and was appointed captain of the Volunteer Engineering Corps.